kadjei23/post-install-config/README.md

 </p>

 <h1>osTicket - Post-Install Configuration</h1>
-This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.We are going to be configuring and using osTicket through the eyes of an admin user. <br />
+This tutorial outlines the post-install configuration of the open-source help desk ticketing system osTicket.We are going to be configuring and using osTicket through the eyes of an admin user by defining roles, departments, teams and assiging SLA,s. <br />

 <h2>Video Demonstration</h2>